Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly displays all lines of a file starting with a letter.

 19-AZ replaces all characters A and C from input to z and e respectively.

+20-hiago removs all the letters c and C from input.